 After the procedure, we need to place a temporary stent in the ureter to keep it patent and drain possible residual stone fragments and dust.
 The ureteral stent is a tiny plastic tube entirely within the body without an external bag for urine collection.
 We usually remove It in 7 to 10 days during cystoscopy.

-We discharge the patient the same day, and the patient can resume the regular daily activities the day after.
-Sometimes we prescribe some mild painkiller and or anticholinergic to prevent bladder contractures’ discomfort due to the stent.
+We discharge the patient the same day, and the patient can resume regular daily activities the day after.
+Sometimes we prescribe some mild painkillers and or anticholinergics to prevent bladder contractures’ discomfort due to the stent.

 URS and RIRS are safe procedures, and the complications are rare:

-Percutaneous Lithotripsy (PCNL) is more invasive than SWL and URS/RIRS but allow us to treat large kidney stones under general anaesthesia best.
-The endoscopic access to the kidney takes place through a half-inch incision in the lumbar area.
+Percutaneous Lithotripsy (PCNL) is more invasive than SWL and URS/RIRS but allows us to treat large kidney stones under general anaesthesia best.
+Endoscopic access to the kidney occurs through a half-inch incision in the lumbar area.
 By the rigid telescope (or nephroscope) with US and X-Ray guidance, we proceed through the flank and kidney until reaching the stone.
 At this point, we use laser or electro-hydraulic energy to break the stone.

-After the procedure, we leave a nephrostomy into the kidney to drain urine into a collecting bag and prevent active bleeding.
+After the procedure, we leave a nephrostomy in the kidney to drain urine into a collecting bag and prevent active bleeding.

 We discharge the patient the day after the procedure.

-We plan the post-operative radiology check in the following days after surgery to evaluate the stone fragments’ complete removal.
+We plan the post-operative radiology check the following days after surgery to evaluate the complete removal of the stone fragments.
 Sometimes we need a second look when the treated stone is too large.